zkoppert/tektronix.github.io/README.md

 - Install prettier and run `prettier --write *.md` then check the git diff for prettier's changes.
 - Follow local build installation instructions above.
 Then run `bundle exec jekyll build` to ensure the site buidls.

+## Contributing
+First, please consult the Tektronix [Code of Conduct](https://tektronix.github.io/Code-Of-Conduct/).
+Contributions in the form of new examples or bug fixes are welcome!
+Please contribute using [Github Flow](https://guides.github.com/introduction/flow/).

+Contributions to this project must be accompanied by a Contributor License Agreement.
+You (or your employer) retain the copyright to your contribution; this simply gives us permission to use and redistribute your contributions as part of the project.

+You generally only need to submit a CLA once, so if you've already submitted one (even if it was for a different [Tektronix](https://github.com/tektronix/) project), you probably don't need to do it again.